Understanding the rules around breast and formula milk storage and shelf life

 Yes, if done safely.

-If you want to top up your bottle of expressed breast milk, you can add pre-made formula or you can make up a smaller amount of formula as normal and add to breast milk.
-Try to ensure they are a similar temperature, i.e. bring formula to room temperature before mixing with fresh expressed milk to avoid impacting the live components of breast milk and if refrigerating before feeding don’t add warm milk to cold milk as this will increase the temperature and impact the safe refrigeration timings.
+If you want to top up a bottle of expressed breast milk, you can add pre-made formula or make up a smaller amount of formula as normal and add it to the breast milk.
+Try to ensure both are a similar temperature — bring formula to room temperature before mixing with freshly expressed milk to protect the live components.
+If refrigerating before feeding, do not add warm milk to cold milk, as this raises the temperature and affects safe storage times.

-When making powdered formula to mix with breast milk always ensure you follow the instructions on the pack and use the appropriate amount of water.
-Breast milk can not be used in replacement for water when making formula.
+When making powdered formula to mix with breast milk, always follow the pack instructions and use the appropriate amount of water.
+Breast milk cannot replace water in formula preparation.

-Combined bottles can be stored at room temp for maximum 1-2 hours (maximum 1 hour if baby has drunk from the bottle) and can be stored in the fridge for 24 hours.
+Combined bottles can be stored at room temperature for 1–2 hours (1 hour if baby has already drunk from the bottle) and in the fridge for up to 24 hours.